“Stopping advertising to save money is like stopping your watch to save time.” - Henry Ford

 Dive even deeper: Native Advertising vs. Programmatic Advertising

-Chapter Four: Video Ads
+Chapter Four: What are Video Ads?

 You might be thinking, hey wait!
 Can’t video ads be social media advertising or display advertising?
 Why do they get their own section?